Ferrara Bible

-This version is a revision of a translation which had long circulated among Spanish Jews.
+This version is a revision of a translation that had long circulated among Spanish Jews.
 It is more formally entitled Biblia en Lengua Española Traducida Palabra por Palabra de la Verdad Hebrayca por Muy Excelentes Letrados, Vista y Examinada por el Oficio de la Inquisicion.
 Con Privilegio del Ylustrissimo Señor Duque de Ferrara. ("The Bible in the Spanish Language, Translated word for word from the true Hebrew by very excellent Literati, Viewed and Examined by the Office of the Inquisition [though the Inquisition would not have passed such a work].
 With the Privilege of the most Illustrious Lord Duke of Ferrara.)

-Two editions were printed, one dedicated to the duke, and one for the Jewish public dedicated to Doña Gracia Nasi.
+Two editions were printed simultaneously, one dedicated to the duke, and one for the Jewish public dedicated to Gracia Mendes Nasi.